Microsoft Pocketable Surface Device

 Microsoft Surface devices are some of the cutting-edge products that the company offers.
 Although the Surface line-up is very compact and lightweight, it is not pocketable nonetheless.

 If rumors are to be believed, Microsoft has been working on a project codenamed Andromeda for the last two years.
-The mentioned project is designed around a pocketable Surface device that will come with dual-display.
+The mentioned project is designed around a pocketable Surface device that will come with a dual-display.

 The pocketable device from Microsoft has leaked in past and appeared in reports and patent references.

 The pocketable Surface device from Microsoft will reportedly feature a wraparound display that becomes a single-piece screen as soon as the hinge is opened.

-Also, rumors suggest that Microsoft is also experimenting input through a stylus.
+Also, rumors suggest that Microsoft is also experimenting with input through a stylus.
 Moreover, the company is said to be experimenting with ARM chipsets for the prototypes of a purported Surface device.

 A lot of People Want a Windows Phone